tychonievich/cs2102/markdown/structures.md

 The **greatest common divisor** (GCD) of a set of integers is the largest integer that is a divisor of all of the integers in the set.
 If the GCD of two integers is 1, then the integers are called **co-prime** or **relatively prime**.

-The **least common multiple** (LCM) of a set of integer is the smallest integer that is a multiple of all integers in the set.

 # Rational

 Any number that can be constructed by dividing one [integer] by another is called a **rational number**.